ayomodu/terrk/docs/config.md

 # Terrk Context Management Commands

+**The commands below are associated with and used to manage terrk contexts which represent the details required to administer a Terraform cloud organization**

 ## terrk init

 **Initialize the configuration needed to work with TFC, takes the name of your TFC ORG as an argument.**